vercel/next.js/packages/next/README.md

 - Is rendered on the server side
 - Is used to change the initial server side rendered document markup
-- Commonly used to implement server side rendering for css-in-js libraries like [styled-components](/examples/with-styled-components) or [emotion](/examples/with-emotion). [styled-jsx](https://github.com/zeit/styled-jsx) is included with Next.js by default.
+- Commonly used to implement server side rendering for css-in-js libraries like [styled-components](/examples/with-styled-components) or [emotion](/examples/with-emotion). [styled-jsx](https://github.com/zeit/styled-jsx) is included with Next.js by default

 Pages in `Next.js` skip the definition of the surrounding document's markup.
 For example, you never include `<html>`, `<body>`, etc. To override that default behavior, you must create a file at `./pages/_document.js`, where you can extend the `Document` class: